 Since its humble beginnings in 1973, Ray Murray, Inc. (RMI) has grown into one of the largest distributors of propane gas equipment and appliances in the United States.
-Founded by Ray Murray Sr. (far picture), current partner/owners and sons Jim, Ray Jr. and John managed the day-to-day operation from Mr. Murray’s retirement in 1997 through 2005.
+Founded by Ray Murray Sr. (far picture), and who’s sons Jim, Ray Jr. and John managed the day-to-day operation from Mr. Murray’s retirement in 1997 through 2005.
 Mike Hopsicker has been President/CEO and a partner/owner of RMI since May of 2005.
-Mike became the majority owner in April 2014.
+Mike acquired 100% ownership in January, 2021.

 The company was founded on the concept of complete customer care.
 Complete Customer Care best defines the company’s team-based operating philosophy with process improvements and follow-through systems that bridge management, customer service, purchasing, warehousing & shipping, marketing and administration.
 Everything and everyone considers the Customer first and foremost.
 It is this Customer-focused business ethic that contributed most significantly toward consistent growth since Ray Murray Sr. started the company.

 We invite you to visit us at your convenience at any of our locations and together learn how we may better serve the needs of you and your Customers.

 Ray Murray Inc. continues to grow as one of the largest distributors of gas equipment, propane, compressed gas, heating, hearth and grill products in the country.
 Many team members have amassed over twenty years in the industry and several have over thirty years.

 Complete Customer Care, an industry revolution in Customer-focused business embraced by Mr. Murray when RMI began in 1973, is defined by the environment of friendliness, professionalism and accuracy as it relates to you and your business with us.
 We measure this with every call you make to us and every order we ship.
 We accomplish this in a team-based environment where everyone has the ability and authority to make Customers happy and is provided tools and support to solve any problem that may arise.